Skip to content

 4. keeps DB close to real-time with low local workload

-5. Slow lane (quality refresh)
+5. Slow path (quality refresh)

 6. every hour (or slower, depending on budget)